-To date, City Hall is currently operating by "Appointment Only" for necessary services.
-Residents can visit the City's website to contact the department they are interested in conducting business with or can call the main City Hall Office line at (310) 830-7600.
+City Hall is operating by "Appointment Only" for necessary services.
+We continue to encourage our residents to utilize all on-line services.
+Residents who plan to make an inperson visit can use the City's website to contact the department they are interested in conducting business with or can call the main City Hall Office line at (310) 830-7600.